We danced once—

 when the days burn down early

-and the air is thick with burnt spice and smoke,
+and the air fills with smoke and spice,

 not in my hands,